Search by category, archive or keyword

 - Anorexia / Bulimia / Other Eating Disorders

 - Internet Abuse or Isolationism

-With any of these problems, they are likely connected to whatever underlying issue your loved one is suffering from.
+Any of these problems are likely connected to whatever underlying issue your loved one is suffering from.
 Without inducing further agitation, it may be helpful to let them know you are concerned and there to help them.